 Wheatley Hill Colliery was founded in 1869, so it was not as old as that at Thornley but was linked to the port of Hartlepool by the same railway line.
 The colliery village of Wheatley Hill sprung up to the east of the old Rock Farm area but all the original colliery terraces have gone with some new houses in their place and today the greater part of the village lies to the south of the old farm.

-Old Thornley just off the A181 half way between Wheatley Hill and Thornley itself is the site of the original village of Thornley and is named from the nearby hill once called Thornlaw meaning thorn tree hill.
+Old Thornley just off the A181 half way between Wheatley Hill and Thornley itself is the site of the original village of Thornley and is named from the nearby hill once called Thornlaw meaning ‘thorn tree hill’.
 In the 1140s a castle was built on Thornlaw by the supporters of William St Barbara, a newly appointed Prince Bishop of Durham.

-At the time St Barbara was engaged in a prolonged battle with William Cumin, a usurper Bishop of Durham who had seized the bishop’s castle at Durham with the encouragement of King David of Scotland before the new bishop could take up his post.
+Bishop St Barbara was engaged in a prolonged battle with William Cumin, a usurper Bishop of Durham who had seized the bishop’s castle at Durham with the encouragement of King David of Scotland before the new bishop could take up his post.

-At the time, England was suffering a period of anarchy and civil war caused by the royal rivals Stephen and Matilda competing for the English throne.
+At the time England was suffering a period of anarchy and civil war caused by the royal rivals Stephen and Matilda competing for the English throne.
 During this period King David’s son, Henry had taken ownership of the Earldom of Northumbria (which then also included the Sadberge district in the region of the Tees) and with Cumin as Prince Bishop the North East found itself virtually annexed as a part of Scotland.

 Thornley was one of a number of places connected with the events of the war between the two bishops.
-Bishopton near Stockton, Kirk Merrington near Spennymoor and St Giles Church in the Gilesgate area of Durham City were all associated with flash points in this long running battle of the bishops.
+Bishopton near Stockton, Kirk Merrington near Spennymoor and St Giles Church in the Gilesgate area of Durham City were all associated with flash points in this long-running battle of the bishops.
 One of St Barbara’s supporters, Hugh the son of Pinton (who owned nearby Wingate) switched sides after Cumin promised his daughter in marriage.
 There are no traces of the castle at Thornley today.

 Old Thornley is a shrunken medieval village and stands on a site now occupied by farm buildings including Thornley Hall, a building with an eighteenth century façade that is built around the scant remains of an earlier house.
 Medieval owners of this manor included the Lumleys and later the Trollops.

 The Trollops of Thornley were especially colourful characters.
 A John Trollop took part in the failed Rising of the North plot against Elizabeth I in 1569.
-Many northerners were executed for their part in this plot but Trollop’s life was spared and instead his estate at ‘Thornlaw’ was confiscated and given to a Londonder.
+Many northerners were executed for their part in this plot but Trollop’s life was spared and instead his estate at ‘Thornlaw’ was confiscated and given to a Londoner.

 When the Londoner arrived at Thornley he was offered generous hospitality by Trollop, who along with his kinsfolk, were disguised as countrymen.
 The seemingly friendly party got the Londoner drunk, bound his hands and feet and took him to Hartlepool where he was thrown on board a skiff and shipped to Flanders.
 In the meantime Trollop somehow managed to make peace with the authorities and his land was restored.
-The Londoner never returned to Durham.
+The Londoner never returned to County Durham.